hackclub/winter/YashasSingh.md

 Create a word that starts the program ex.
 Alexa or Ok Google Use Open Ai that runs when start word is said (Alexa, Ok Goolgle) Say the response from the speaker
-The clock software can be dowloaded from other pre-made clock sofware on git hub
+The clock software can be dowloaded from other pre-made clock sofware on GitHub.

+## Budget

 | Product         | Supplier/Link                         | Cost   |
 | --------------- | ------------------------------------- | ------ |